Frequently Asked Questions

 What makes your training better than others?

-a real world setting.
-When considering attending a Pet CPR & First Aid training class, bear in mind that our classes are taught by a 25+ year seasoned pre-hospital emergency medical care provider and educator who has "been there, done that" having administered these life saving skills to two and four legged patients in the field.
+The majority of other Pet CPR & First Aid training programs (whether in-person or online) are presented strictly through slide presentations/videos by "instructors" without any type of medical training/background.
+While well intentioned, these "instructors" are often simply a pet lover who have taken an online "instructor course" with no practical experience administering or teaching these life saving skills in a real world emergency setting.
+When considering attending a Pet CPR & First Aid training class, bear in mind that our classes (whether in-person or online) are taught by a thirty plus year seasoned pre-hospital emergency medical care provider and educator with extensive field experience both administering and teaching these life saving skills in an emergency.
 There is no substitute for real world experience!

 Read the multiple 5 star reviews on our Facebook® page @ www.facebook.com/pg/PawsnClaws911/reviews/